 Jennifer Anniston, Sandra Bullock and Whoopi Goldberg all have something in common with me: we’ve been afraid to fly.

-The difference is that I’m getting over it – and I wish everyone else who hyperventilates at the thought of a plane could feel the liberation of finally flying without fear.
+But I’m getting over it – and I wish everyone else who hyperventilates at the thought of a plane could feel the liberation of finally flying (almost) without fear.

-It took me years to be able to get on a plane without almost throwing up in terror but those days are gone.
-I'm more scared of roads than I am of skies.
+It took me years to be able to get on a plane without almost throwing up, in spite of my love of travel.

 I come from a family of air force pilots.
 I flew when I was a baby.
 In college I would book the ‘long way’ home to enjoy the extra landings and takeoffs.